eljeko/confluent-platform-e2e-opentelemetry-with-outbox-debezium-connector-mongodb/README.md

-# CDC with Debezium MongoDB Source Connector and Outbox Event Router and Telemetry
+# CDC with Debezium MongoDB Source Connector: Outbox Event Router and Telemetry

 # Prepare the opentelemetry and debezium interceptor libs